 - If the pipeline met the safety standard of 140 feet below the ground for Bayou Lafourche, the projected risk for Bayou Lafourche would be lowered.

-- The basic drinking water needs and coastal protection value of Bayou Lafourche is just as important as any other area in Louisiana and therefore should receive the same or more protective standard – i.e. at least 170 feet underneath Bayou Lafourche.
+- The basic drinking water needs and coastal protection value of Bayou Lafourche is just as important as in any other area in Louisiana and should therefore receive the same or greater protective standard – i.e. at least 170 feet underneath Bayou Lafourche.

-- Louisiana’s coast is eroding at an alarming rate: 25-35 square miles of sinking land lost every year in conjunction with rising sea levels.
+- Louisiana’s coast is eroding at an alarming rate: 25-35 square miles of land are lost every year due to land subsidence and rising sea levels.
 According to a study done by Louisiana State University and the Rand Corporation, more than 610 miles of pipeline statewide could be exposed over the next 25 years.
-The Bayou Bridge Pipeline, along with other pipelines in the state will not be exempt from the effects of sea level rise, sinking land, and coastal degradation as the land in Louisiana keeps disappearing.
+The Bayou Bridge Pipeline along with other pipelines in the state will not be exempt from the effects of sea level rise, sinking land, and coastal degradation as the land in Louisiana keeps disappearing.

-- With coastal land loss, areas of the pipeline along the coast, such as under this section of Bayou Lafourche, should be placed even deeper than elsewhere in Louisiana in order to account for the risk of exposure.
+- With coastal land loss, sections of the pipeline along the coast, such as the section under Bayou Lafourche, should be placed even deeper than elsewhere in Louisiana in order to account for the risk of future exposure.

-Dangerous to Public Health – The 40ft proximity of the pipe and the drinking water makes it more likely that a leak from the pipeline will contaminate Bayou Lafourche.
+Dangerous to Public Health – The 40ft proximity of the pipe to drinking water makes it more likely that a leak from the pipeline could contaminate Bayou Lafourche.

-- If there is a breach in the pipe near Bayou Lafourche, there could be up to 13,000 gallons of crude oil per minute contaminating Bayou Lafourche.
+- If there is a breach in the pipe under Bayou Lafourche, up to 13,000 gallons of crude oil per minute could contaminate the water

-- Bayou Bridge Pipeline LLC claims that the BBP has “state of the art technology” and is safe due the fact that “most pipeline incidents are the result of ‘older, unregulated pipelines’”.
-However, all pipelines have the potential to fail, even the newer more “technologically sound” ones.
-Energy Transfer Partners and its various subsidiaries have been involved in at least six pipeline ruptures or injurious safety violations since 2012.
-The latest, on October 21, spilled an estimated 55,000 gallons of gasoline into Wallis Run, PA, a river that feeds the Susquehanna River.
-The Permian Express II, Energy Transfer’s crude oil pipeline constructed in 2016 had to be shut down in September after a failure that released 800 barrels of crude oil near Sweetwater, TX.
+- Bayou Bridge Pipeline, LLC claims that BBP will use “state of the art technology” and is safe due the fact that “most pipeline incidents are the result of ‘older, unregulated pipelines’”.
+However, all pipelines have the potential to fail, even newer and more “technologically sound” ones.
+Parent company Energy Transfer Partners and its various subsidiaries have been involved in at least six pipeline ruptures or injurious safety violations since 2012.
+One such incident, on October 21st 2016, spilled an estimated 55,000 gallons of gasoline into Wallis Run, PA, a river that feeds the Susquehanna River.
+The Permian Express II, Energy Transfer’s crude oil pipeline constructed in 2016, had to be shut down in September after a failure that released 33,600 gallons of crude oil near Sweetwater, TX.

-- Energy Transfer’s BBP is many of the same technology as their pipelines that failed elsewhere: a 24-in crude oil pipeline with 0.406 inch wall thickness, coated in Fusion bonded epoxy coating (FBE) that was constructed in 2014.
+- Energy Transfer’s BBP is made of the same technology as their pipelines that have failed elsewhere: a 24-in crude oil pipeline with 0.406-inch wall thickness, coated in Fusion bonded epoxy coating (FBE) that was constructed in 2014.
 These pipelines have proven that they can fail, even with the most technologically sound pipes.

 - Furthermore, the “state of the art technology” used in this particular pipeline still has the potential to leak and contaminate.
 According to the GeoEngineers technical memorandum, it is stated that the pipeline’s leak detection system can shut down pumping of oil within three minutes of the problem.
 However, with the pipeline’s ability to pump an upwards of 446,000 barrels of oil a day, 13,000 gallons of crude oil per minute, and a moderate leak estimate of only 1%, that still leaves potentially 390 gallons of crude oil released in that three-minute time frame.
 Even with this conservative estimate, there is still a very real threat to the people of Bayou Lafourche and their drinking water supply.
 Despite BBP’s emphasis on the relative safety of the permitted pipeline, malfunctions at newly constructed and operating pipelines, still happen and have disastrous consequences.